 Cara Spitalewitz, Ph.D.

-Dr. Cara Spitalewitz is currently a postdoctoral clinician at Bellevue Hospital Center Child & Adolescent Outpatient Psychiatry Clinic through the Mental Health Service Corps.
+Dr. Cara Spitalewitz is currently a psychologist at Bellevue Hospital Center Child & Adolescent Outpatient Psychiatry Clinic through the Mental Health Service Corps.
 She received her B.A. in English & Comparative Literature from Columbia University, and her Ed.M. from Harvard Graduate School of Education, where she was an Urban Scholar.
 She completed her Ph.D. in clinical psychology at Long Island University-Brooklyn, and her predoctoral internship at Albert Einstein College of Medicine/Montefiore Medical Center.

 Sara Uebelein is an Analyst on the Hedge Fund Services team at Bank of America Merrill Lynch.
 In this role, she is responsible for implementing specific initiatives designed to drive market share with hedge fund clients.
 She joined the firm in 2015, and is an active member of Global Banking & Markets Women’s Leadership Council.
 Sara was the co-chair of the Women’s Venture Fund Gala in 2016, which raises funds in support of women entrepreneurs in New York.
 She holds a Bachelor in Accounting degree from George Washington University.